binaryJAZZ/CelestEd/README.md

 CelestEd
 ========

 A level editor for "Dame Celeste."
 The following is a guide for using the level editor.
+You can read it in order as a sort of tutorial, or use the table of contents to skip to a section interest.

 Table of Contents
 -----------------